lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 }
 ```

 The resulting Scss will give us what we initially wanted – utility classes for spacing.
-We can use them to set spacings without "polluting" our css files with margin or padding properties.
-Pretty neat!

 ```scss {11}
 // _spacing.scss